korn1k/website_constructor/README.md

 # website_constructor_2020

-Website Block builder where you can create your own blocks with unique styling by specifying it in text fields
+Website Constructor is a web application for creating different website layouts.
+You can add text/image/column elements to your layout and customize it depending on input CSS properties

 URL to view live example: https://website-constructor-d1ba2.web.app/

-NOTE: ex. value: Any Text, styles: background-color: black; color: green;
+NOTE: input fields are specifically designed for those with knowledge of CSS styling.
+(Ex. value: Any Text, styles: background-color: black; color: green;)